 The Good Shepherd Food Bank has been open for over 30 years.
-It is an emergency Food Bank that is open to the public from 10:00 a.m. to noon, Monday through Thursday.
+It is an emergency Food Bank that is open to the public on Tuesdays & Thursdays from 10:00 am to 1:00 pm and Wednesdays from 10:00 am to noon.

 Food boxes are given to clients who are residents of Orange County and who earn less than $271.00 a week.
 The Food Bank hands out between 50 and 100 boxes a week.